Rouse Hill Estate walk

 - Time suggested

-Rouse Hill Estate walk is a short stroll that takes you near the grounds of the old Rouse Hill House and Farm.
+Rouse Hill Estate walk is a short walk that takes you near the grounds of the old Rouse Hill House and Farm.
+Even though this track doesn't have directional signage and is Grade 5, you'll still find it an easy stroll for the whole family.

 The house was built between 1813 and 1818, and several generations descended from civil servant and grazier Richard Rouse, lived here until the 1980's; it’s now maintained by the Historic Houses Trust.

 Get the kids to take a break from the adventure playground for a wander into history.
-It’s an easy walk, so it shouldn’t take too long.
 If you have time, take a guided tour to explore the time-warped rooms of the house, the ancient garden, stables, outbuildings and historic machinery.

 Saving our Species is a innovative conservation program in NSW.
 It aims to halt and reverse the growing numbers of Australian animals and plants facing extinction.
 This program aims to secure as many threatened species that can be secured in the wild as possible, for the next 100 years.